aditi-malav/Gradeops/README.md

 # GradeOps
 ### AI-Powered Automated Exam Grading Platform

 GradeOps is an AI-powered platform that automates the grading of scanned examination answer sheets.
-It extracts text from uploaded PDFs, routes answers question-wise, evaluates responses using instructor-defined rubrics, and generates marks with feedback.
+It extracts text from uploaded PDFs, routes answers question-wise, evaluates responses using instructor-defined rubrics, and generates marks with detailed feedback.

-The project is being built as a well-structured MVP with a production-oriented architecture.
-The current implementation focuses on core grading functionality while keeping the system modular and extensible for future enhancements.
+The project is being developed as a full-stack MVP with a strong focus on system design, optimization, and modular architecture.
+The goal is not only to build an automated grading system, but also to understand and implement the engineering decisions that make AI systems efficient, reliable, and scalable.

 ---

-# 🎯 Project Goal
+## Project Goal

 The objective of GradeOps is to reduce the time and effort required for manual grading of descriptive answer sheets by combining: